Company News Products Projects Texts Museum Download Contact Map RSS Polski

 Dim pointValues As Variant

-pointCount = serie.Points.Count
+pointCount = series.Points.Count

-pointValues = serie.Values
+pointValues = series.Values

 For pointIndex = 1 To pointCount